yibo-geomatique/dashboard/Processes/ConvertMdFilesToHtmlForTheWebsite/Readme.md

   # Step 1:
     - Make sure pandoc is installed on your system
   # step 2:
-    - Run the following command to make the script executable:
+  Run the following command to make the script executable:
-    '''
-    chmod +x ConvertMdToHtml.sh
+    -chmod +x ConvertMdToHtml.sh
-    '''